Eljefemasao/Natural-Language-Analysis/README.md

 <html>
 <body>
   <h1>Overview</h1>
-<p>Our final project's purpose is to let application reads a document and detects a type of book using Doc2Vec.I tackled Stage1 for getting used to the consept of Doc2Vec and Stage2 for main porject.
+<p>Our final project's purpose is to let application reads a document and detects a type of book using Doc2Vec.
+I tackled Stage1 for getting used to the consept of Doc2Vec and Stage2 for main porject.
 </p>

 <div>